julianchurchill/text-adventure-editor/README.md

 todo
 ====

-[REFACTOR] - Factor out append of delete button from add-extra-fields-for-item and from add-extra-fields-for-exit and put it in add-all-property-fields or add-property-fields PARTIAL - [FEATURE] Items have item actions list
 - [FEATURE] Item actions get saved when the save button is pressed
-- [FEATURE] Items have 'add item action' button
+- [FEATURE] Items have 'add item action' button [REFACTOR] - Factor out append of delete button from add-extra-fields-for-item and from add-extra-fields-for-exit and put it in add-all-property-fields or add-property-fields
 - [FEATURE] Items have 'delete' button for each item action PARTIAL - [FEATURE] Locations have id in the graphic for quick reference.
   - Font should be large, centred and a contrasting colour.